Do you suffer from poor sleep or insomnia?

 7. Increase regular exercise

-Increasing your physical activity will increase your tiredness at the end of the day.
+Increasing your physical activity will increase your tiredness at the end of the day and is the 7th of my ways to help you sleep.

 Exercise releases chemicals called endorphins that promote happiness too.